connecting

 The Khmer Empire, influenced by both Hinduism and Buddhism, flourished between 9th-15th centuries, spanned half of Southeast Asia and gave birth to some of the world’s richest works of art.

 Angkor Wat is the masterpiece of King Suryavarman II.
 Built in the early 12th century, Angkor Wat was dedicated to the Hindu god Vishnu.
-Surrounded by a moat representing the cosmic ocean, the central tower of Angkor Wat symbolizes the mythical Mt.
-Meru and was the funerary chamber of King Suryavarman II.
+Symbolizing the Hindu Cosmos with its central tower representing Mount Meru, the abode of the gods, surrounded by a moat representing the cosmic ocean.

 The stunning and extensive reliefs tell tales of the Ramayana and Mahabharata epics including the Churning of the Ocean to obtain amrita-the milk of eternity- out of which celestial Apsaras were born becoming dancers of the royal court.
+The apsaras, portrayed in dance poses, often fly or dance in the air, symbolizing grace, joy, and the connection between the divine and earthly realms.

 Angkor Thom and the Bayon Temple: